 Options include (but are not limited to):

-- Joining and participation in a student organization
+- Joining and participating in a student organization

-- Participating in Parkside Leadership $ Personal Development Series
+- Participating in Parkside Leadership and Personal Development Series

 I’m in the Parkside Promise Plus Program which has similar requirements.
 Will my participation count towards both program requirements?

 Participation in Promise Plus activities counts towards the campus engagement opportunities.
-You will still be required to attend one-on-one sessions with your Parkside Scholar Success Coach.
+You will still be required to attend one-on-one sessions with your Callahan Scholar Success Coach.